keita-ishizuka/blog/content/posts/emoji-support.md

 ---
-author: "Hugo Authors"
+author: 'Hugo Authors'
-title: "Emoji Support"
+title: 'Emoji Support'
-date: "2019-03-05"
+date: '2019-03-05'
-description: "Guide to emoji usage in Hugo"
+description: 'Guide to emoji usage in Hugo'
-tags: ["emoji"]
+tags: ['emoji']
 ShowToc: false
 ShowBreadCrumbs: false
+math: true
 ---

 Emoji can be enabled in a Hugo project in a number of ways.